Regional update: Renovite’s been busy in the Middle-East & Africa

 East Africa as a region has skipped a technology generation and is unburdened by the many years of legacy technology that organisations in other parts of the world now must negotiate with.
 In a nutshell, the area is poised to deploy newer, better technology supported by organisations that understand 21-century payments.
 Ultimately, it is ready to not only recognise but lead the way in transforming the role of the ATM, something we are excited to be able to support through our cloud-native product strategy.

-As well as sponsoring this key summit, our COO Jim Tomaney hosted a designed to stimulate conversion about how innovation in technology can drive the narrative around ATM and payments technology forward.
+As well as sponsoring this key summit, our COO Jim Tomaney hosted a roundtable session designed to stimulate conversion about how innovation in technology can drive the narrative around ATM and payments technology forward.

 ATMIA Summit, South Africa

 Naturally, we have a corporate relationship with ATMIA; we have been particularly active with them around the region through multiple initiatives.
-For instance, in late August,, we sponsored and attended the ATM Industry Association’s (ATMIA)in Johannesburg which focused on the future of the payments industry across the region.
+For instance, in late August,, we sponsored and attended the ATM Industry Association’s (ATMIA) South Africa Banking and Payments Industry Summit in Johannesburg which focused on the future of the payments industry across the region.

 We have a long-standing relationship with ATMIA who we seek to keep abreast of our developments in the region and our latest thinking around 21-century payments technology by regularly participating in their monthly forums and were delighted to be there.

-As I ahead of the summit, South Africa is ready for ATM innovation with significant growth in EFT and card payments over the last eight years.
+As I discussed in my blog ahead of the summit, South Africa is ready for ATM innovation with significant growth in EFT and card payments over the last eight years.
 With greater political interest in financial inclusion, innovative start-ups have an opportunity to show what they can do.

 To address this, we presented, ‘Modernising payments processing with next-generation switching platforms’ where we outlined how our cloud-native strategy and capacity to co-exist with legacy systems can pave a new way forward.